lvyandev/forme/README.md

 ### Async Validation

-async validator is supported after Forme 2.5.0 , you can specify an `asyncValidator` on `FormeField` , the unique difference between `validator` and `asyncValidator` is `asyncValidator` return a `Future<String>` and `validator` return a `String`
+you can specify an `asyncValidator` on `FormeField` , the unique difference between `validator` and `asyncValidator` is `asyncValidator` return a `Future<String>` and `validator` return a `String`

 #### when to perform an async validation